PATH242/system-programming/README.md

 ### Lab 5
 **Game Lobby chat**
+supports
+⇥   *Multiple clients*
+⇥   *Long messages*
+⇥   *Incomplete messages' buffering*
+⇥   *Sending messages in batches*
+⇥   *Client sends its name once and it is attached to all its messages*
 ### Acknowledgments

 This repository is built on the foundation of [sysprog](https://github.com/Gerold103/sysprog/tree/master) by [Vladislav Shpilevoy].
+It is a systems programming course repo and tasks' descriptions and solutions' templates are authored by him.